Klesse/face-feature-extraction/README.md

 # TODOs

-* Explores different types of distance to better fit the similarity
+* Explores different types of distance to better fit the similarity.
-* Try different types of feature extractors
+* Try different types of feature extractors.

+# New Version

+* Graphic interface (maybe tkinter).
+* Real-time face recognition and insertion of new faces at the database.
+* Usage of SGBD's instead of python lists (maybe PostgreSQL or even SQLite).

 # Author